pixel

 Common family law cases in Klein, TX, include:

-- Child Custody and Parental Rights: Known as “conservatorship” in Texas, child custody is a critical aspect of divorces involving children.
+Known as “conservatorship” in Texas, child custody is a critical aspect of divorces involving children.
 Ensuring the children’s needs are met during and after the divorce is paramount.
-Our attorneys at Bolton Law can advocate for the best interests of your children, whether that involves sole or joint managing conservatorship arrangements.
+Our Klein child custody attorneys at Bolton Law can advocate for the best interests of your children, whether that involves sole or joint managing conservatorship arrangements.
 We also navigate complex issues like visitation, parental relocation, and establishing paternity.

-- Restraining Orders: For those facing threats, intimidation, or abuse from a former partner or family member, securing a restraining order is crucial for protection.
-Bolton Law can assist in obtaining the necessary legal safeguards to keep you and your children safe from domestic violence.
+For those facing threats, intimidation, or abuse from a former partner or family member, securing a restraining order is crucial for protection.
+Bolton Law can assist in obtaining a protective order to keep you and your children safe from domestic violence.

 Grounds for Divorce in Texas